Fiddle Fest

 Students who have been playing their instrument for more than 2 years, or are in Suzuki book 2 and up-please learn the following tunes before attending the workshop so that you can jam with other students and arrange for performances.

-1. The Wren - Key of Em 🔊audio 🎼sheet music
+1. The Epic Reel - Key of F#m 🔊audio 🎼sheet music

-2. Road to Lisdoonvarna - Key of Em 🔊audio 🎼sheet music
+2. The Peat Fire Flame - Key of Em 🔊audio 🎼sheet music

-Viola and cello parts for Road to Lisdoonvarna include both a "high" and a "low" part.
+Viola and cello parts for The Peat Fire Flame include both a "high" and a "low" part.
 This refers to high or low octave.

 High octave for viola and cello includes simple shifts to 3rd position (viola) or 4th position (cello).
 Original melodic shape and range.